test-kitchen/test-kitchen/README.md

     $ cd my-existing-cookbook
     $ kitchen init

-Even if you haven't yet got around to writing any tests, test-kitchen is still useful in providing an easy way to test that your cookbook converges successfully.

 Run this command to converge your cookbook's default recipe:

     $ kitchen test

 # Platforms

+Even if you haven't yet got around to writing any tests, test-kitchen is still useful in providing an easy way to test that your cookbook converges successfully on a variety of platforms.

 Test-kitchen looks at your cookbook's `metadata.rb` file to see which platforms you have indicated that it should support.